-Important:December, January and the start of February the tour does operate as normal however occasionally visibility may be limited due to the changeable weather.
+Important:December, January and February the tour does operate as normal however occasionally visibility may be limited due to the changeable weather.

 Recommendation: We strongly recommend staying in Cusco for 2 days before the expedition in order to acclimatize.
 Remember that although the walk is approx. 3 hours if you are not well acclimatized you may have difficulties during the journey.

-- Pick up from your hotel/hostel in Cusco.
+- Pick up from your hotel/hostel in the center of Cusco

 - Professional Tour Guide speak English and Spanish

-- 1 simple breakfast / 1 simple lunch
+- 1 simple breakfast / 1 buffet lunch

 - Entrance ticket to Rainbow Mountain